Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization: Numerical Experiments

-Specifically, Tables \ref{Table:newsvendor-ODRData}--\ref{Table:CVaR-ODRData} show that the objective value of ``ODR-LB'' reaches the optimal value of the original problem for most of the instances, while the ``ODR-LB'' reduces the computational time by up to three orders of magnitude compared to the Mosek solver.
-The ``ODR-UB'' and ``ODR-RLB'' also provide objective values that are near-optimal for each instance and reduce the computational time significantly.
-Tables \ref{Table:newsvendor-PCAData-1}--\ref{Table:CVaR-PCAData-3} show that our ODR approach (including ``ODR-LB,'' ``ODR-UB,'' and ``ODR-RLB'') provides a better solution in terms of the objective value than the PCA approximation if the reduced dimension $m_1 \leq 80\% \times m$ in the latter approach.
-That is, even if we maintain 80\% of the random parameters corresponding to the largest eigenvalues to be uncertain in the PCA approximation by focusing on only their statistical information, the performance is worse than our ODR approach, where we optimize the dimensionality reduction from $m$ to $K=2$ (i.e., maintaining only $1\%$ of the original dimensionality size when $m=200$).
+In addition, Tables \ref{Table:newsvendor-averageData}--\ref{Table:production-transportation-averageData-K15} show that our ODR approach (including ``ODR-LB,'' ``ODR-UB,'' and ``ODR-RLB'') provides a better solution in terms of the objective value than the PCA approximation if the reduced dimension $m_1 \leq 80\% \times {\rm{dim}}(\boldsymbol{\xi})$ in the latter approach.
+That is, even if we maintain 80\% of the random parameters corresponding to the largest eigenvalues to be uncertain in the PCA approximation by focusing on only their statistical information, the performance is worse than our ODR approach, where we \textit{optimize} the dimensionality reduction from ${\rm{dim}}(\boldsymbol{\xi})$ to $K$ (i.e., maintaining only $1\%$ of the original dimensionality size when $m=200$ for the multiproduct newsvendor problem).
 More importantly, the inner and outer approximations of our ODR approach can be solved efficiently.